EUCAIM/fl_demonstrator/fl_platforms/substra.md

 → No TLS is setup for this POC, you can skip this part

 **Step 4:** to link the different backend, this step need a coordination in order to exchange secrets between the backends that need to communicate with each other.
+The first information being the mspId of each new backend.

+This can be achieved when the backend is already deployed.

 For this step, please contact the Owkin team in order to synchronize the backend configuration.

-This can be achieved either at deployment time or when the backend is already deployed.

 For context, the step is described here: [Link](https://docs.substra.org/en/0.30.0/operations/walkthrough/40-connect-organizations.html)